GP Career Progression Fellowships in Primary Care

 Your intended research project must be within the NIHR remit: www.nihr.ac.uk/02-documents/funding/Training-Programmes/TCC-NIHR-Remit-For-Personal-Awards.pdf

-Further information on training opportunities held at each university and the application process will be made available in January 2018.
+Additional information on training opportunities held at each university and the application process can be found in our Further Information document

 HOW TO MAKE AN APPLICATION

 Potential applicants are strongly encouraged to contact the university at which they would like to hold the award to discuss their application.